-Something which intrigued me during my research for my second book in The Tir na Nog Trilogy, Conor Kelly and The Fenian King, was Fionn mac Cumhall’s ability to call forth his magical powers and divine the future by sucking or biting on his thumb.
+Something which has always intrigued me during my research was Fionn mac Cumhall’s ability to call forth his magical powers and divine the future by sucking or biting on his thumb.

 According to the Senshas Mor (an ancient book of Brehon law), Fionn uses this power twice in the story ‘Fionn and the Man in the Tree’.
 When the Sidhe steal the Fianna’s food three times in a row as the food is cooking, Fionn is enraged and chases the thief back to his Sidhe-mound.